Adonis Arms: College career

 Arms transferred to the Winthrop Eagles in NCAA Division I after his junior season.
 He had to sit out the 2019–20 season due to NCAA transfer rules.
 Arms averaged 10.3 points per game in a reserve role for the team during the 2020–21 season.

 Arms elected to transfer to the Texas Tech Red Raiders for his final season of college eligibility.
 He chose the program due to his connection with associate head coach Barret Peery who he had first met as a freshman at Mesa CC.
 Arms averaged 8.6 points, 4.4 rebounds and 2.8 assists per game during the 2021–22 season.

 Professional career

+Grand Rapids Gold (2022–2023)

 After going undrafted in the 2022 NBA draft, Arms played for the Denver Nuggets in the 2022 NBA Summer League.
-Arms was invited to join the Nuggets during their 2022 training camp.
-He was waived by the Nuggets on October 10, 2022.
-One day later, on October 11, 2022, Arms signed with the Phoenix Suns on a training camp deal.
-After not appearing in any preseason games, Arms was waived.
+Arms was invited to join the Nuggets during their 2022 training camp, but was waived on October 10, 2022.
+One day later, he signed with the Phoenix Suns on a training camp deal, but was later waived after not appearing in any preseason games.
 On November 4, 2022, Arms was named on the roster of the Nuggets' NBA G League affiliate team, Grand Rapids Gold.

+Memphis Hustle (2023–2024)

 On February 25, 2023, Arms was traded to the Memphis Hustle.

+In June 2023, Arms joined the Brooklyn Nets for the 2023 NBA Summer League.
+On October 18, 2023, he signed with the Memphis Grizzlies.
+However, he was waived three days later, prior to opening night and on October 30, he re-joined the Hustle.

+In July 2024, Arms joined for the Sacramento Kings for the 2024 NBA Summer League.
+On October 1, he signed with the New Orleans Pelicans.
+However, he was waived on October 11.

+Guangdong Southern Tigers (2024)

+On November 10, 2024, Arms signed with the Guangdong Southern Tigers of the Chinese Basketball Association.

+AEK Athens (2025–present)

+On August 15, 2025, Arms signed a one-year deal with Greek club AEK Athens.